-Colorado Fires Map, Updates on Evacuations In Castle Rock
+Colorado Fires Map, Updates On Evacuations In Castle Rock

 On Tuesday morning, April 17, 2018, multiple homes caught fire in Castle Rock, Colorado.
-As CBS Denver reported, the cause of these fires in Castle Rock, Colorado is still being investigated, but officials believe it was started in a garage of a home located in the 4800 block of North Foxtail Drive.
+As CBS Denver reported, the cause of these fires in Castle Rock is still being investigated, but officials believe it was started in a garage of a home located in the 4800 block of North Foxtail Drive.
 Powerful winds carried the flames to four other homes, including some located on the street behind North Foxtail Drive.
 Two of the homes were completely destroyed, and three other houses were damaged.

 Other homes located in the area were evacuated on Tuesday morning.
-Because of a three-alarm fire being contained in Tomah, 10 miles south of Castle Rock, the Castle Rock fire department had a lot of resources in the area to battle the Foxtail Drive fires.
-Thus far, there have been no reports of any injuries and the fire is contained.
+Because of a three-alarm fire being contained in Tomah, 10 miles south of Castle Rock, the Castle Rock Fire Department had a lot of resources in the area to battle the Foxtail Drive fires.
+Thus far, there have been no reports of any injuries, and the fire is contained.

-But that’s not the only fires that Colorado is facing.
+But that’s not the only fire Colorado is facing.
 On Tuesday, a grass fire was reported on the other side of the county, and pre-evacuations have been issued.
 The official Twitter account for the Douglas County Sheriff’s Office of Colorado tweeted an updated pre-evacuation zone map for the fire and is using the hashtag #IndianCreekFire.

 #Rampart67Fire updated pre-evacuation zone. pic.twitter.com/5oUCgIMrtJ